revloc02/dndMarkdown/colver-5e-homebrew.md

 ### Aspects

 Aspects are additional Personality Characteristics that adds **detail, depth, and breadth** to a character.
 They can be additional Traits, Ideals, Bonds or Flaws, or something entirely different.
 They provide a resource to **spark player creativity** as they play their character and a foundation as they act in character.
 Mechanically they can be used by a player to make in game situations more potent or authentic to petition the DM for Inspiration.
-The more a character has the easier it will be to find one to invoke.
+The more Aspects a character has the easier it will be to find one to invoke.

 #### Creating Aspects